 However, not all patients exhibit autoimmune activity, and the autoimmune connection has not yet been definitively proven.

-Yes, many researchers believe that neurological factors, particularly dysfunction of the trigeminal nerve, may play a significant role in Parry-Romberg Syndrome.
+Neurological abnormalities are frequently associated with Parry-Romberg Syndrome, and some researchers propose they may contribute to disease mechanisms, though causality has not been proven.
 The trigeminal nerve is responsible for facial sensation and some motor functions, and its involvement could explain the localized nature of the facial atrophy.

 Supporting evidence includes:

-This neurological theory often overlaps with the autoimmune hypothesis, leading some scientists to consider PRS a neuroimmunological condition.
+This neurological theory often overlaps with the autoimmune hypothesis, leading some scientists to consider PRS a neuroimmunology condition.

 Infections have been considered a possible trigger for Parry-Romberg Syndrome, although no specific pathogen has been conclusively identified as a cause.
 Some case reports have noted the onset of PRS following significant viral or bacterial infections.